KnightTec/matrix-benchmark/README.md

 # matrix-benchmark
-A runtime performance comparison of various matrix-matrix multiplication implementations.
+A runtime performance comparison of various versions of matrix-matrix multiplication implementations:

+- Naive CPU version
+- CPU version optimized with cache blocking and OpenMP's loop parallelization
+- Naive CUDA kernel
+- Tiled CUDA kernel utilizing shared memory

-The benchmark is part of my [term paper](paper.pdf) "GPGU for High-Performance Neural Networks" in the summer semester 2020.
+This benchmark was part of my [term paper](paper.pdf) "GPGU for High-Performance Neural Networks" in the summer semester 2020.